-You are eligible for benefits the first of the month after your date of hire.
+You are eligible for benefits the first day of the month after your date of hire.

-FSS is committed to supporting health and well-being.
+FSS is committed to supporting health and well-being among our employees.
 Programs and events such as Health and Wellness Lunch and Learns, a Walking Challenge, biometric screenings, quarterly challenges to encourage healthy habits, a Well-Being Week, the opportunity to become eligible for up to three extra days of paid time off, and monthly newsletters are offered throughout the year at minimal or no cost to employees.

 The main form of payment is direct deposit.
 However, if an employee fails to complete the direct deposit information in the Paycom portal, a paper check or pay card will be sent to the employee’s home address on file.

 We are closed on the following days for the 2023 calendar year.
 Employees also receive a floating holiday to be used within the calendar year at their discretion.

-Date Observed Holiday January 2, 2023 New Year’s Day (Observed) January 16 Martin Luther King Jr. Day May 30 Memorial Day June 20 Juneteenth July 4 Independence Day September 5 Labor Day November 11 Veterans Day November 24 & 25 Thanksgiving December 23 & 26 Christmas January 2, 2023 New Year’s Day
+Date Observed Holiday January 2, 2023 New Year’s Day (Observed) January 16 Martin Luther King Jr. Day May 29 Memorial Day June 19 Juneteenth July 4 Independence Day September 4 Labor Day November 13 Veterans Day November 23 & 24 Thanksgiving December 25 & 26 Christmas

 Employees receive their initial parking pass at no cost.